GlacioHack/xdem/docs/source/spatialstats.rst

 The precision of DEMs has generally been reported as a single value indicating the random error at the scale of a single pixel, for example :math:`\pm 2` meters.

-However, the significant variability of elevation measurement errors has been noted In Hugonnet et al. (in prep),
+However, the significant variability of elevation measurement errors

 Pixel-wise elevation measurement error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^